Azure/cortana-intelligence-customer360/README.md

 Physically moving raw data to compute not only adds to the cost of the solution but also adds network latency and reduces throughput.

-In this technical guide, we will walk you through the steps to create a customer 360 profile by uniformly accessing data from a variety of data sources (both on-prem and in-cloud) while minimizing data movement and system complexity to boost performance.
+In this technical guide, we will walk you through the steps to create a customer 360 by uniformly accessing data from a variety of data sources (both on-prem and in-cloud) while minimizing data movement and system complexity to boost performance.

 ### 2. Architecture